 “Now bid me run, and I will strive with things impossible.” – Shakespeare, “Julius Caesar”

-At 9:15 am, Bruce and I left the hotel, decked out in our race wear and hydration backpacks, having left our non-race suitcases with the concierge.
+At 9:15 am, Bruce and I left the hotel, decked out in our race sear and hydration backpacks, having left our non-race suitcases with the concierge.
 As we walked the three blocks to the start line in the morning sunlight, it felt as if we were in a parade.
-Already crowds lined the street, waving flags of all different countries.
+Already the crowds lined the street, waving flags of all different countries.
 After a quick photo of the sweepers and another of a child with a Canadian flag, we headed into the runners’ corral, swiping our computer-chip bracelets as we entered.